-The biggest mistake you can make when first writing OKRs is not starting the process in the first place.
+The biggest mistake you can make when getting started writing OKRs is not starting the process in the first place.
 Patience and iteration is key and few, if any, organizations get it perfect on the first try.

-Ally.io makes managing OKRs a breeze.
+Ally.io makes rolling out, implementing, and managing OKRs a scalable process that creates real momentum for your business.
 Try our OKR software free for 14 days.